syamilmj/aqua-page-builder/README.md

 * License:		GPLv3 - [http://www.gnu.org/copyleft/gpl.html](http://www.gnu.org/copyleft/gpl.html)
 * Notes:		You may not use this without my written permission

+### Important Notes

+I'm opening this github repo for authors to start developing their themes to support Aqua Page Builder.
+They are not currently for public release so please don't release a theme that supports it until you get my personal permission to do so.
+Thank you :)

 ### Overview

 Aqua Page Builder is a WordPress plugin that blah blah